algorandfoundation/algokit-utils-ts/docs/README.md

 ## Peer Dependencies

-This library requires `algosdk` as a peer dependency.
+This library requires `algosdk@2` as a peer dependency.
 Ensure you have it installed in your project.

 # Usage